dokku/dokku/docs/processes/one-off-tasks.md

 ## Usage

 The `run` command can be used to run a one-off process for a specific command.
 This will start a new container and run the desired command within that container.
-Note that this container image will be stay around even after command completes.
+This contianer will be removed after the process exits.
 The container image will be the same container image as was used to start the currently deployed application.

 ```shell
 # runs `ls -lah` in the `/app` directory of the application `node-js-app`